Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Interacting QH Edge Hamiltonian

-where $X_{i}$'s are $2\times 2$ matrices.
+where the $X_{i}$'s are $2\times 2$ matrices.
 Now, the original incoming fields $\phi_{i I}$ and outgoing field $\phi_{i O}$ are related to each other through a boundary condition at the junction $(x=0)$.
-The boundary condition is expressed as the current splitting matrix $S$ which corresponds to the different fixed point of the junction, such that
+The boundary condition is expressed as the current splitting matrix $S$, which corresponds to the different fixed points of the junction, such that